-Right now, there's nothing I'd like to do more than drop in to see my parent's unannounced.
+Right now, there's nothing I'd like to do more than drop in to see my parents unannounced.
 I miss bodies, the warmth of sitting close to people, high-fives and long hugs.
-Real-life human connections are the essence of wellbeing, and while, technology is doing a good job at helping to fill that contact-chasm daily, this indefinite period of isolation has made me all the more certain that nothing really compares to physically being together in real-time.
+Real-life human connections are the essence of wellbeing, and while, technology has done a good job at helping to fill that contact-chasm daily, the period of isolation has made me all the more certain that nothing really compares to physically being together in real-time.

-Sneaky after-work drinks on Friday evenings in my local, hungover belly-laughs with friends at brunch, the back-slaps my dad's convinced count as a hug, kissing my granny on both cheeks (she's classy like that) before leaving – a short list of the many things I will never ever take for granted again.
+Sneaky after-work drinks on Friday evenings in the local, hungover belly-laughs with friends at brunch, the back-slaps my dad is convinced count as a hug, kissing my granny on both cheeks (she's classy like that) before leaving – a shortlist of the many things I endeavour to never, ever take for granted again.

 Life Really Is Worth Living

-Being locked behind closed doors for hours on end sets the perfect scene for reflection –probably more than I'm comfortable with, to be honest – but it means I've no excuse to forget what I will have learned when this new normal comes to an end.
+Being locked behind closed doors for hours on end did indeed set the perfect scene for reflection – probably more than I was comfortable with, to be honest – but it meant I had time to commit to memory exactly what I learned during quarantine.
 In particular, how truly precious life is.

 Post-commune-living, and knowing what I do, I hope that I’ll make time to see the people I love whenever I can and appreciate the hell out of them always.
 That I'll practise balance when it comes to physical and mental health (i.e. both pizza + gym).
-That I'll take lunch-breaks and finish work on time.
+That I'll take lunch-breaks and finish work on time to enjoy the longer evenings.
 Travel to all of the countries on my bucket list.
 Allow my creative juices to flow.
 Go on nights out.
 Put my phone down more and be present.
 Aim for what I want, when I want it.
 Be bravely honest.
 Love hard.
 Prioritise being a better human, daughter, sister, partner, friend, neighbour.